MCMLXXXV/snake.gd/README.md

 > pieces of food that appear scattered around the board.
 Every time the snake
 > feeds, it grows a little.
 The game pace speeds up gradually.
 If it hits
 > against its own body – or it accomplishes the impossible mission of conquering
-> the whole board – it's "game over".
+> the whole board – it's game over.

 To play the game, just open the project in Godot Engine and hit <kbd>F5</kbd>.
 The application resembles a mobile interface, though its also fully controllable